 Whether that involves a relaxing candle-lit bath, reading a book or signing up for a yoga class, do what makes you feel chilled out and relaxed after a long day at work.
 You deserve it!

-life armour super me capsules are specifically formulated to address the impact of stress and anxiety on body and mind.
+life armour super me capsules are specifically formulated to address the impact daily stressors have on our health and wellbeing.

 Containing 100% natural and active ingredients including KSM66 Ashwagandha which is clinically proven to reduce stress and anxiety.

 These capsules may help to build resilience to daily stressors.